Key takeaways

 These two terms get used interchangeably and they shouldn’t be.
 They describe different work at different scales.

-Curriculum design is the architecture of a learning program.
-What courses exist, what order they go in, how they build on each other, what each one is responsible for.
-A curriculum designer answers questions like: across the full onboarding journey, what does someone need to know by week one, week four, month three?
-Where do the courses live in relation to each other?
-What does the learning path look like?
+Curriculum design is the architecture of a learning program: what courses exist, what order they go in, how they build on each other, what each one is responsible for.
+A curriculum designer answers questions about what someone needs to know at each point in a learning journey, how courses relate to each other, and what the overall learning path looks like.

-Instructional design is what happens inside each course.
+Instructional design, by contrast, is what happens inside each course.
 Now that we know the new hire needs a course on customer escalation handling, how do we design that specific course so it actually teaches escalation handling?

 We have a fuller treatment of this in instructional design vs curriculum design.